 As with ANY training tool, it also relies on your ability to follow the training instructions and work with your dog on a regular basis.

-If the GPS is functioning and you’ve spent time teaching your dog how to respond to the corrections from the Halo Collar, it can absolutely work beautifully!
+If the halo collar gps system is functioning and you’ve spent time teaching your dog how to respond to the corrections from the Halo Collar, it can absolutely work beautifully!

 People are Talking: Real-Life Halo Dog Collar Reviews

-There are hundreds if not THOUSANDS of reports from people that their Halo collar has broken, stopped functioning, doesn’t work, and is cheaply made.
+There are hundreds if not THOUSANDS of reports from people that their smart collar has broken, stopped functioning, doesn’t work, and is cheaply made.

 If you read through the Halo Dog Collar Review commentary on their social media and on Youtube, the results are shocking.
 This is what we have found to be the most alarming thing.

 These are not a few random, expected bad reviews.
-The percentage of customers that are unhappy with the Halo Dog Collar is unreal.
+The percentage of customers that are unhappy with the cesar millan halo collar is unreal.

 A lot of people on Youtube cite that the collar is made primarily of weak plastic parts which may fail and leave your dog unprotected.